“Rahini Yoga Begins from the Inside Out…It Helps Grow The Yoga That’s Already Inside Each of Us.” — Dr. Dean Telano

-RAHINI YOGA.
-Rahini Yoga is a Heart Centered Yoga known as the “Yoga of Spiritual Alignment,” because it promotes spiritual growth, transformation, personal empowerment, healing and holistic health.
+Rahini Yoga is a Heart Centered Yoga known as the “Yoga of Spiritual Alignment,” because it promotes spiritual growth, transformation, personal empowerment, healing and radiant health.

-STYLE OF YOGA.
-Rahini Yoga is a synergy of Hatha Yoga, Raja Yoga and Yoga-Energy Healing Movements that that produce a combined effect greater than the sum of their separate effects.
+Rahini Yoga is a dynamic fusion of Hatha Yoga, Raja Yoga and Yoga-Energy Healing Movements that that produce a combined effect greater and more powerful than the sum of their separate effects.

 This style of yoga consists of traditional, modern and unique Rahini yoga postures that are designed to be practiced “traditionally” or in the form of “Warm” Rahini Yoga or in vinyasa form, called “Rahini Yoga Flows.”
 This versatility allows for greater learning, deeper experiences, exciting challenges, creative exploration, and plain and simple – a joyful, unique yoga experience.

 The term “Rahini Flow” refers to the practice of breath synchronized movement.
 Generally, opening and expanding movements are made on inhales and contracting, folding movements, or changes of position are made on exhales.
 The correct use of a specific Rahini Flow will facilitate a deeper experience of each pose, while at the same time also encourage a fuller and deeper breath and breath focus.
 The result is that the Flows and asanas become linked together by the breath – like a thread in the center of a garland, and the practice becomes fluid, effortless and graceful.
 In the beginning, extra breaths are often needed during the Rahini Yoga Flows, but after consistent practice you will move effortlessly along the garland.